complexity-science-hub/llm-in-a-box-template/docs/LOCALDNS.md

 This strategy helps prevent potential conflicts with publicly registered domains and allows for smoother transitions if your local projects are eventually deployed to production environments.

-## Important considerations

-Avoid using `.local` unless you specifically intend to use it for multicast DNS (mDNS) purposes, as conflicts can arise with other systems that expect it to function in this way.

-When using custom local domains, remember to modify your operating system's `/etc/hosts` file or configure a local DNS server like dnsmasq or your router's DNS settings to ensure proper resolution.

-Consider using tools like [OrbStack for macOS](https://docs.orbstack.dev/docker/domains) users, as it simplifies the process of setting up and managing Docker container domains and even provides automatic HTTPS certificates for your local domains.

-By following these guidelines and understanding the available options, you can effectively choose and manage local root domains for your development projects on a laptop.